welcome to nguni

 south africans who love food.

-Nguni Restaurant, an historical monument, is situated in the centre of town.
-Serving a distinctly South African menu with creative flair, the Nguni lasses only cook with the freshest of local ingredients.
-Catering for any party, wedding, function or home meal at your venue of choice, this much sought after culinary duo turns any occasion into a memorable feast.
+Nguni Restaurant, a historical monument, is situated in the centre of Plettenberg Bay town.
+Serves a distinctly South African menu with creative flair, the Nguni team are passionate about food and only cook with the freshest of local produce, and specialise in coaxing maximum flavour out of every single ingredient.

 South Africa’s indigenous Nguni cattle are possibly the most beautiful cattle in the world, with their variously patterned and multicoloured hides.

 The ancestors of Nguni cattle were brought by the Nguni people (Zulu, Xhosa, Ndebele and Swazi people) during their migration to Southern Africa between 600 and 1400 AD.
 Since then, these animals have played an important social and economic role in the development of these societies and are used as a bride’s dowry.

 The number of animals held by a village or individual determine much of their social status and wealth.
 King Shaka of the Zulus understood this cultural and economic importance and seized control of the Nguni herds.